 There has never been a more important time to get on top of your finances, clear debt and start an emergency fund.
-Many people are finding themselves spending more than they earn, drowning in debt and living paycheck to paycheck. in this post we will be sharing some clever tips and trick to help you have a no spend
+Many people are finding themselves spending more than they earn, drowning in debt and living paycheck to paycheck.
+In this post, we will be sharing some clever tips and tricks to help you have a no spend

 The most common forms of debt are: